jorgechato/MUNIBOT/README.md

 MUNIBOT
 =======

-I am really exciting with my new board Arduino DUE and this new project.
+I am really excited with my new board Arduino DUE and this new project.

 This is a ScreenShot of muy first program with node.js in johnny-five.